jhardy/fig-ui/README.md

 # Fig UI

+⚠️ **Note:** This is still a work in progress and there are known issues and bugs ⚠️

 This is a Figma plugin used for testing and as an example of how to use the [figma-styled-components](https://github.com/jhardy/figma-styled-components) library

 ### Current Snapshot